maximbaz/yubikey-touch-detector/README.md

 _See also: [FAQ: How do I configure my YubiKey to require a physical touch?](#faq-configure-yubikey-require-touch)_

-#### Detecting a sudo request (via `pam-u2f`)
+#### Detecting u2f operations

-In order to detect when `pam-u2f` requests a touch on YubiKey, make sure you use `pam-u2f` of at least `v1.0.7`.
+In order to detect whether a U2F operation requests a touch on YubiKey, the app is watching `/dev/hidraw*` devices that are labeled as `YubiKey`.

-With that in place, `pam-u2f` will open `/var/run/$UID/pam-u2f-authpending` when it starts waiting for a user to touch the device, and close it when it stops waiting for a touch.
+It was noticed that one of those devices gets opened when YubiKey starts waiting for a user to touch the device, and closed when it stops waiting for a touch.

-> If the path to your authpending file differs, provide it via `--u2f-auth-pending-path` CLI argument.

-This app will thus watch for `OPEN` events on that file, and when event occurs will toggle the touch indicator.
+This app will thus watch for `OPEN` and `CLOSE` events on those files, and when event occurs will toggle the touch indicator.

 ### Detecting gpg operations